Report: FIFA president Gianni Infantino accused of ethics breach

 FIFA president Gianni Infantino presents United States President Donald Trump with the FIFA Peace Prize during the 2026 World Cup draw.

-LOS ANGELES – A worldwide advocacy group has filed a complaint with FIFA’s Ethics Committee citing a lack of impartiality from president Gianni Infantino, as well as the political nature of last week’s 2026 World Cup draw, The Athletic reported on Tuesday.
+LOS ANGELES – A worldwide advocacy group has filed a complaint with FIFA’s ethics committee citing a lack of impartiality from president Gianni Infantino, as well as the political nature of last week’s 2026 World Cup draw, The Athletic reported on Dec 9.

-Centre to the complaint is Infantino’s effusive praise of United States President Donald Trump, as well as world football’s governing body bestowing a first-of-its-kind FIFA Peace Prize on Mr Trump.
+Centre to the complaint is his effusive praise of United States President Donald Trump, as well as football’s world governing body bestowing a first-of-its-kind FIFA Peace Prize

-The non-profit group FairSquare, which filed the complaint, says it is dedicated to accountability in sports in regard to labor migration and political repression.
-It wants FIFA’s independent committee to review the actions on full display during Friday’s World Cup draw that selected the spots for the 48 teams who will participate in next summer’s tournament.
+It added that it is dedicated to accountability in sports with regard to labour migration and political repression.
+It wanted FIFA’s independent committee to review the actions on full display during the Dec 5 draw that selected the spots for the 48 teams who will participate in next summer’s tournament in the United States, Mexico and Canada.

-President Trump was on hand for the ceremony, along with Mexican President Claudia Sheinbaum and Canadian Prime Minister Mark Carney.
-But it was Mr Trump who received the most attention during the event at the Kennedy Center in Washington, D.C.
+Mr Trump was on hand for the ceremony, along with Mexican President Claudia Sheinbaum and Canadian Prime Minister Mark Carney.
+But the 79-year-old received the most attention during the event at the Kennedy Center in Washington DC.

-FIFA announced the formation of its peace prize last month “to reward individuals who have taken exceptional and extraordinary actions for peace and by doing so have united people across the world”.
+FIFA announced the formation of its peace prize in November “to reward individuals who have taken exceptional and extraordinary actions for peace and by doing so have united people across the world”.

-“He supported efforts to broker ceasefires and promote diplomatic engagement, actions that helped create conditions in which peace could take root,” FIFA said in the video.
+“He supported efforts to broker ceasefires and promote diplomatic engagement, actions that helped create conditions in which peace could take root,” it said in the video.

 In the complaint, FairSquare cited FIFA’s own standards on neutrality to “remain politically neutral... in dealings with government institutions”.
-The group also pointed to Infantino lobbying on social media earlier this year for Trump to receive the Nobel Peace Prize for his handling of the Israel-Gaza conflict.
+The group also pointed to Infantino lobbying on social media earlier in 2025 for Mr Trump to receive the Nobel Peace Prize for his handling of the Israel-Gaza conflict.

-In other news, Egypt’s Football Association said it had sent a letter to FIFA urging the body to prevent any LGBTQ+ Pride-related activities during their World Cup match against Iran in Seattle next June.
+In other news, the Egyptian Football Association (EFA) said it had sent a letter to FIFA

 The EFA argues in the letter that such events would clash with the cultural and religious values of the nations participating in the match – Egypt and Iran both impose severe penalties on LGBTQ+ people.